tszip/tszip/README.md

 <!-- [![Blazing Fast](https://badgen.now.sh/badge/speed/blazing%20%F0%9F%94%A5/green)](https://npm.im/tsdx) [![Blazing Fast](https://badgen.now.sh/badge/speed/blazing%20%F0%9F%94%A5/green)](https://npm.im/tsdx) [![Blazing Fast](https://badgen.now.sh/badge/speed/blazing%20%F0%9F%94%A5/green)](https://npm.im/tsdx) [![Discord](https://img.shields.io/discord/769256827007139912.svg?style=flat-square)](https://discord.gg/pJSg287) -->

-# export-ts
+# tszip

 *Backwards-compatible compiler for TypeScript libraries.*

 Despite all the recent hype, setting up a new TypeScript (x React) library can be tough.
-Between [Rollup](https://github.com/rollup/rollup), [Jest](https://github.com/facebook/jest), `tsconfig`, [Yarn resolutions](https://yarnpkg.com/en/docs/selective-version-resolutions), ESLint, and getting VSCode to play nicely....there is just a whole lot of stuff to do (and things to screw up). export-ts is a zero-config CLI that helps you develop, test, and publish modern TypeScript packages with ease--so you can focus on your awesome new library and not waste another afternoon on the configuration.
+Between [Rollup](https://github.com/rollup/rollup), [Jest](https://github.com/facebook/jest), `tsconfig`, [Yarn resolutions](https://yarnpkg.com/en/docs/selective-version-resolutions), ESLint, and getting VSCode to play nicely....there is just a whole lot of stuff to do (and things to screw up). tszip is a zero-config CLI that helps you develop, test, and publish modern TypeScript packages with ease--so you can focus on your awesome new library and not waste another afternoon on the configuration.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->